Panos90/macron/ARCHITECTURE.md

 ## SYSTEM OVERVIEW

-ModaMesh is a multi-agent simulation system that models the Italian fashion market's response to Macron's B2B technical component offerings.
+ModaMesh™ is a multi-agent simulation system that models the Italian fashion market's response to Macron's B2B technical component offerings.
 The system consists of three core engines:

 ```
 ┌─────────────────────┐     ┌──────────────────────┐     ┌────────────────────┐